Last Updated: November 7, 2022

 - MOoT / MMoM: Mirthful Leaps stacks with Path of the Beast’s ability to jump absurd distances.
 They also get Magic Resistance, which is neat.
 Unfortunately the update version’s proficiencies aren’t super helpful.

 - MOoT / MMoM: The Manta Glide adaptation synergizes very well with the Beast Barbarian’s ability to jump, allowing you to jump high up in the air then glide, effectively doubling your movement when traveling horizontally.
 Doing this repeatedly on your turn is sometimes referred to as “wave dashing”.
+The Hadozee can do this considerably better, but the Simic Hybrid’s other traits (especially grappling appendages) are likely worth the trade.

 Path of the Beast Feats